Transcript Ordering FAQ's

 4. Will my e-Transcript be accepted by the recipient?
 Good question, and that is something that you need to check with the recipient about prior to ordering.
 In addition, if they do accept, make sure you get their e-mail address exactly as it needs to be entered in the on-line system.

 5. How will I know if my e-Transcript has been retrieved?
 You will receive a separate e-mail notification informing you that the transcript has been retrieved by the recipient.

-7. I would like to get an electronic copy of my transcript to attach to a job or scholarship application.
+6. I would like to get an electronic copy of my transcript to attach to a job or scholarship application.
 Is that possible?
 It's possible but not advisable.
 Since electronic transcripts are PDF files it is possible to attach them to online applications.
 We caution you in doing this because of the additional security (digital signature).
 We recommend you first check with the recipient before ordering an electronic transcript for job or scholarship applications to make sure it's safe to send.
-If you do attach an electronic transcript to an application make sure the recipient saves the username/password combination - it is required each time the transcript is accessed before it expires.
+If you do attach an electronic transcript to an application make sure the recipient saves the username/password combination - it is required each time the transcript is accessed.

 Important: For orders placed prior to June 27, 2016, you and/or your recipient must have the latest version of Adobe Acrobat Reader or Professional and Adobe Flash installed before attempting to open a Brown University electronic transcript.
 All electronic orders placed on or after June 27, 2016 will use the ePortfolio view and Adobe Flash is not required.